 Without a snorkel mask, your eyes get very wet…

 A mask, also known as half mask, snorkel mask, scuba mask or dive mask is an item of equipment that allows snorkelers, underwater divers, scuba divers and free-divers to see clearly underwater.
 However, surface-supplied divers (They would not be seen dead in snorkel masks 🙂 ) usually use a full-face mask but generally a diving helmet.
 However, in some circumstances, the half mask may be still be used.
 If we want to be able to see underwater then we need a mask.
 This is because when the human eye is in direct contact with water as opposed to air – its normal environment.
 Light entering the eye is refracted by a different angle.
 The eye is then unable to focus the light.
 But by providing an air space in front of the eyes using a snorkel mask, scuba mask or full face/diving helmet.
 Then the light enters normally and the eye is able to focus correctly – Like magic, you can now see Nemo.

 I can see it!
 Thank you snorkel mask and a scuba mask

 Lenses for your masks – If you wear glasses on dry land why not treat yourself to some corrective lenses.
-These lenses can be installed a selected range of snorkel mask and scuba mask.
+These lenses can be installed in a selected range of snorkel masks and scuba masks.
 Once fitted they allow normal vision for persons with focusing defects.
-But, if you use contact lenses normally these can still be used with both snorkel mask and scuba mask.
+But, if you use contact lenses normally these can still be used with both a snorkel mask and scuba mask.